utilmeta/utype/docs/en/references/field.md

 # > {'preserve': '-1'}
 ```

-When specified `on_error='throw'` (which is also the default value), the invalid data passed by the field will be thrown directly as an error; when `on_error='exclude'` the invalid data is encountered, a warning will be given, but it will be ignored and not added to the result; when `on_error='preserve'` the invalid data is encountered, it will still be added to the result after a warning is given
+When specified `on_error='throw'` (which is also the default value), the invalid data passed by the field will be thrown directly as an error;
+when `on_error='exclude'` field encounter the invalid data, a warning will be given, but it will be ignored and not added to the result;
+when `on_error='preserve'` field encounter the invalid data, it will still be added to the result after a warning is given

 !!! warning
+	Unless you known what you are doing, do not specify `on_error='preserve'`, for that will break the type-safe guarantee in the runtime

-If you want to configure an error handling policy for an entire data class, refer to
+If you want to configure error handling for an entire dataclass / function, please refer to [Options API References](/references/options)

 ## Field dependency

-Field supports specifying a series of dependent fields for the field, that is, when the input data provides the field, the dependent fields must also be provided.
+Field supports specifying a series of dependencies for the field, that is, when the input data provides the field, the dependency fields must also be provided.
 The parameters are as follows

-*  `dependencies` Specifies a list of strings, where each string represents the name of a dependent field.
-Dependent fields must be defined in the current data class.
+* `dependencies`: specifies a list of strings, where each string represents the name of a dependency field.
+Dependency fields must be defined in the current dataclass.

 ```python
 from utype import Schema, Field